We find where your workflows break — before automation makes it worse.

 These structural issues cause most automation projects to fail:

-AI accelerates whatever structure already exists.
-If the process is unstable, you don't get faster outcomes — you get faster failures and quieter risk.
+Software speeds up whatever is already happening.
+If your process is broken, you don't get faster results — you get faster mistakes, and they're harder to catch.

 We start by mapping reality — not by prescribing tools.